-Synonyms for NERVOUS!!
-Are you upset to find many other ways to say NERVOUS in English?
-Let’s check the list of NERVOUS synonyms below.
+What is another word for “nervous”?
+Are you upset to find many other ways to say “nervous” in English?
+Let’s check the list of “nervous” synonyms below.

 Nervous Definition and Examples